CaitlinMEvans/cse111/archery-practice-tracker/README.md

 # Evans Archery Practice Tracker

 The **Evans Archery Practice Tracker** is a Python-based tool to log, analyze, and visualize your archery practice data.
-It also includes weather integration for better performance tracking.
+It also includes weather integration for better performance tracking and features intuitive visualizations to help identify areas for improvement.

+---

 ## Features